Koomba Park: Cycle paths

 Both Dandenong Creek Trail and EastLink Trail run through the park on the primary north–south concrete path, before the trails split near the southern car park.
 All trails were originally of fine crushed gravel, but in mid-late 2007, the existing Dandenong Creek Trail was upgraded to 3 m wide concrete bike path from Boronia Road south to the former toilet block as part of the construction of EastLink.
 A new path of the same standard was constructed which leads further south to the Mountain Highway intersection with Burwood Highway, which forms part of the EastLink Trail, opened in mid-2008.
 The primary path exit at the north of the park leads under Boronia Road and continues to run alongside the Dandenong Creek while the southern path (the EastLink Trail) leads further along EastLink to the south, and the southwest path (the Dandenong Creek Trail) crosses the Dandenong Creek and meets the Burwood Highway in Vermont South, with this link being constructed as a boardwalk and opened in 1997.

 Koomba Park constitutes part of the Opperman Trails, a tribute to cyclist Sir Hubert Opperman.
 The Lands End Trail is signposted through the park, including an information board about Opperman.

 Walking paths

-There are also a criss-crossing series of official fine/coarse gravel trails in the park east of the Dandenong Creek, which are designed specifically for hikers although can be used by cyclists.
-These paths are usually very poorly maintained, with many sections bumpy, narrow and puddled, even impassable due to overgrowth scrubs and fallen trees.
-A number of unofficial desire paths have also been created by visitors making shortcuts in the park.